C0D3D3V/bbb-dl/README.md

 6. Run `bbb-dl --help` to see all options

 If you ever need to update `bbb-dl` run as administrator: `pip install -U bbb-dl`

 ### Usage

+**Temporary files are default stored in the application data folder**

+- The `--backup` option uses the same location
+- You can change this location with the `--workingdir` option
+- On Windows, the folder is located in `%localappdata%\bbb-dl`
+- On Linux / MacOS, the folder is located in `~/.local/share/bbb-dl/`

+**What should I do if I exit the program too early**

+- If it is an error, bbb-dl should be able to restore the last state on its own, just call the command you used before
+- However, sometimes bbb-dl will ask you to delete a specific file.
+- If it is because you canceled bbb-dl, or the same error occurs repeatedly, then you should first go to the temporary directory and remove the file that was created last.
+Usually, only one file is corrupted, but if more than one file is corrupted you can also remove the whole temporary folder of the video and start over.
+- For images, you can tell if they are faulty if you see unexpected black areas in the thumbnail or the image.

 Example call: